felipe-jimenez-ai/social-hub/README.md

 ---

-## 1. The Problem (The "Why")
+## The Problem (The "Why")

-Professional events, workshops, and educational cohorts (like the "Achievers Lab JAM") consistently fail in the first five minutes.
+Professional events, workshops, and educational cohorts consistently fail in the first five minutes.
 They gather high-value individuals in a room and provide them with zero effective tools to answer three simple questions:

-1. Who is in this room?
+1.  **Who is in this room?**
-2. Why should I talk to them?
+2.  **Why should I talk to them?**
-3. How can I find the right person *now*?
+3.  **How can I find the right person *now*?**

 The result is chaos, wasted time, broken promises of "networking," and a low ROI for both participants and organizers.
 This tool solves this problem.